onaycan/ar_model_desktop/README.md

 The main purpose of this small project to achieve stepwise a final goal: ar race car.
 In this little example i demonstrate in 3 steps an AR demonstrator for desktop only.
 The android application is not included here.
+Most of the content is taken/mixed from the three.js [example sources](https://threejs.org/examples/#webgl_animation_cloth)

 ### Built With
 One major framewrk is used to achieve the goal: three.js.